-Through an act of Congress, all tribally controlled colleges were granted Land Grant institution status in 1994, which means that they are eligible to receive federal funds with certain restrictions.
+Through an act of Congress, all tribally controlled colleges were granted Land Grant institution status in 1994, thereby conferring their eligibility to receive federal funds for extension and outreach programming.
 To uphold the Land Grant mission, the Diné College Board of Regents established the Institute for Integrated Rural Development in 1996 and subsequently changed the name to the Land Grant Office.
 The Land Grant mission is to serve consumers through higher education programs, community outreach, and research.
 In doing so, the Land Grant Office has developed informal education which is disseminated as community outreach activities and projects, research, and extension in the areas of Natural Resource Management and Agriculture.
-Projects include large animal herd health workshops and presentations, developing farms at Tsaile and Shiprock campus, drip irrigation and hoop house construction workshops, Environmental Youth Camps, Sheep is Life Celebration, and 4-H clubs and recruitment.
-For more information, call (928) 724-6940.
+Projects include large animal herd health workshops and presentations, developing demonstration farms at Tsaile and Shiprock campus, drip irrigation and hoop house construction workshops, Environmental Youth Camps, Sheep is Life Celebration, and 4-H clubs and recruitment.
+For more information. call (928) 724-6940.